Strong odd coloring of sparse graphs: Remarks

 \section{Remarks}

 Regarding to Theorem~\ref{thm:soD+4}, we know that the bound of the strong chromatic number of subcubic planar graph is tight by a graph in Figure~\ref{fig:planarcubic7}.
-But we do not think the bound in Theorem~\ref{thm:soD+4} is not tight if a graph is large enough.
+But we believe the bound in Theorem~\ref{thm:soD+4} is not tight if a graph is large enough.

 In odd coloring, Petru\v sevski and \v Skrekovski~\cite{petr2022odd} asked if $\chi_o(G)\le 5$ for a planar graph $G$.
 It is proved that if $G$ is a planar graph, then $\chi_o(G)\le 8$ by Petr and Portier~\cite{petr2022odd}.
 We can also ask it is possible to limit the strong odd chromatic number of all planar graphs to a constant.
+After we uploaded this article online as a preprint, \cite{caro2025strongodd} answered this question affirmatively.